-The inspired scriptures of the Old and New Testaments often depict wrath, chaos, doubt, tumult, rage, and fear through the waters of the sea.
+The scriptures depict wrath, chaos, doubt, tumult, rage, and fear in the waters of the sea.
 Noah and the flood, Moses and the Red Sea, Jonah and the whale, and Jesus rebuking the wind and the waves all come to mind.

 “For you cast me into the deep,